 The temperature in Kansas City fluctuates from cold in the winter to hot in the summer.
-The average, monthly temperature (°F) has been entered into the list and spreadsheet on page 1.3.
-After your teacher has transferred the file to your handheld, open the file and read through pages 1.1 and 1.2.
-Find the equation that models the data.
-Place the cursor on cell c1 and select Sinusoidal Regression from the Stat Calculations menu.
+The average, monthly temperature (°F) will be loaded into $L_1$ and $L_2$ when you run the program.
+After your teacher has transferred the file to your handheld, press prgm to access the Program menu.
+Choose the KANSTEMP program and press enter.
+This will load the six lists with the data for all three problems.